-The photograph can be utilised in many different ways, from simply choosing one meaningful image such as a persons wedding day and asking gentle questions surrounding it to encourage conversation to incorporating images into activities.
-Below are just some excellent activities which are ideal for someone living with dementia, to aid in reminiscence, whilst utilising photographs.
+The photograph can be utilized in many different ways, from simply choosing one meaningful image such as a persons wedding day and asking gentle questions surrounding it to encourage conversation to incorporating images into activities.
+Below are just some excellent activities which are ideal for someone living with dementia, to aid in reminiscence, whilst utilizing photographs.

 Making a memory box can help to spark memories, inspire conversation and can involve both the person living with dementia and their carers and loved ones.

 Should your loved one not have any photographs, or perhaps you want to encourage conversations surrounding other images, why not use other resources such as magazines or postcards.
 Cutting out and showing the person living with dementia an image which may have meaning to them, such as someone doing a hobby they enjoyed, a particular place they visited on holiday or a sport can all help to spark memories, encourage conversations and boost mood.